 The bird builds its nests in loose colonies, often in the branches of trees, and the female will lay two or three eggs.

-The chicks are fed by both parents, and they usually fledge within two weeks.
-The emerald-spotted wood dove is an interesting species of bird, adapted to living in drier, deciduous woodlands and other open habitats.
+Both parents feed the chicks, and they usually fledge within two weeks.
+The emerald-spotted wood dove is an interesting bird species, adapted to living in drier, deciduous woodlands and other open habitats.

-As they are not able to survive in evergreen rainforests or semi-desert regions, they are absent from these areas.
-This is important to note as it helps us understand the distribution of this bird species and helps us to protect its habitat.
+They are absent from these areas because they cannot survive in evergreen rainforests or semi-desert regions.
+This is important to note as it helps us understand the distribution of this bird species and allows us to protect its habitat.

 Kingdom | Animalia |